joshuaowalker/specimux/README.md

 - `--max-length` parameter sets the maximum acceptable sequence length
 - Helps exclude potentially problematic sequences (e.g., truncated reads, artifacts, chimeras)

+### 6. Clustering (experimental)

+Specimux provides a clustering mode which implements a greedy clustering algorithm based on sequence alignment identity.
+Reads which match only a single barcode can be assigned to a specimen based on cluster matching.
+Note that this feature is still under active development and testing and may eventually be removed.

 ## Multiprocessing